-- Provide hand sanitizer to support healthy hygiene behaviors on all school transportation vehicles for safe use by staff and older children. - Consider using assigned seating for riders to assist with rapid contact tracing in the event there is a positive case who rode on a school transportation vehicle while potentially infectious. - Consider keeping windows open if appropriate and safe while the vehicle is in motion to help increase air circulation.
+- Provide hand sanitizer to support healthy hygiene behaviors on all school transportation vehicles for safe use by staff and older children. - Consider keeping windows open if appropriate and safe while the vehicle is in motion to help increase air circulation.